Isrealeo/recipe-finder/recipe-finder/README.md

 # Recipe Finder App 🍲

 The Recipe Finder App is a frontend capstone project built with React.
-It allows users to search for meals and view recipe information using data from TheMealDB API.
-The project focuses on clean architecture, API integration, and responsive UI design.
+It allows users to search for meals and view detailed recipe information using data from [TheMealDB API](https://www.themealdb.com/).
+The project focuses on clean architecture, responsive UI design, and modern state management with Zustand.

 ---